-Field Value Detailed value (or example) Description/Comments Version v3 2 Corresponds to x509 v3 Serial Number 45 a6 b6 32 Serial number of Certificate in CA A unique Certificate serial number within the SWIFTNet PKI CA security domains, generated by the SWIFTNet PKI CA when a new Certificate is created Valid from Mar 25 15:57:58 2012 GMT Certificate validity period: maximum 2 years for SWIFT Valid to Mar 25 16:27:58 2014 GMT Qualified Certificates.
-The "valid to" date is set by SWIFTNet PKI RA as 2 years after the date of defining the Certificate parameters (see section 4.1.2).
-The "valid from" date is set by the SWIFTNet PKI CA as the date of Certificate generation (see section 4.3).
-The Certificate generation takes place maximum 180 days after the certificate generation activation secrets are issued.
+Field Value Detailed value (or example) Description/Comment s Version v3 2 Corresponds to x509 v3 Serial Number 45 a6 b6 32 Serial number of certificate in CA A unique certificate serial number within the SWIFTNet PKI CA security domains, generated by the SWIFTNet PKI CA when a new certificate is created Valid from Mar 25 15:57:58 2012 GMT Certificate validity period: Valid to Mar 25 16:27:58 2014 GMT maximum 2 years for SWIFT Qualified Certificates for Electronic Seals.
+The "Valid to" date is set by SWIFTNet PKI RA as 2 years after the date of defining the certificate parameters (see section 4.1.2).
+The "Valid from" date is set by the SWIFTNet PKI CA as the date of certificate generation (see section 4.3).
+The certificate generation takes place maximum 180 days after the certificate generation activation secrets are issued.
 Public key RSA public key, 2048 bit Modulus = 2048 bit, Public Exponent = 65537